 Method III outlined by DeSelm will be executed for further research in attempt to successfully synthesize the novel anti-tumor drug.
 According to DeSelm method II that was outlined proved to be unsuccessful after several attempts and H-NMR scans.

-In the future assuming that the compound is successfully synthesized, O-(4-bromo)-phenyl-N-(9’-acridinyl)-hydroxylamine will have to go through many tests and trials.
+In the future, assuming that the compound is successfully synthesized, O-(4-bromo)-phenyl-N-(9’-acridinyl)-hydroxylamine will have to go through many tests and trials.
 Further design will have to be developed to concentrate and purify the product.
 DNA binding analysis will be completed as done by Carlson in her research to identify the effects of the Bromine substituent group.
 In addition other derivatives with different effects on DNA, such as O-(4-methyl)-phenyl-N-(9’-acridinyl)-hydroxylamines, will be produced.
 After the products is thoroughly synthesized, purified, and analyzed it will go into testing before reaching the market.

 Acknowledgements